oliverklee/ext-onetimeaccount/README.md

 ## Compatibility with TYPO3 10LTS/10.4

-This extension is not compatible TYPO3 10LTS/10.4 yet.
+This extension is not compatible TYPO3 with 10LTS/10.4 yet.
 Please consider supporting the
 [crowdfunding campaign](https://github.com/oliverklee/ext-seminars/wiki/10LTS-Crowdfunding-Campaign)
 to make this happen.